-Uponor is a supplier of innovative plumbing, heating and cooling, and infrastructure solutions serving international markets.
+Uponor is a global supplier of innovative plumbing, heating and cooling, and infrastructure solutions serving international markets.
 As a supplier to Uponor you are a member of the Uponor team, working alongside us to help us fulfil our mission, strategy and values.

 Uponor’s vision is to provide expertise and solutions that enrich people’s way of life throughout the world.